-One of the main outcomes of the study is the confirmation it has provided that holiday tuition has an impact on the academic performance of students in schools at the secondary level.
-The findings of impacts of holiday tuition at the secondary level agree with those of Githua and Mwangi (2003) in Kenya,Afrassa(2002) in Ethiopia and other parts of Africa(Kogolla,Kisaka,& Waititu,2004) similar findings were also reported in other studies(Koller,Baumert,& Schnabel,2001).These findings however, contradict those of Hanna(2003),Boaler(1997) and Vale,Forgasz,& Horne(2004).It seems that the western world has successfully tackled the problem of completing syllabus in time thus no need to recall students over the holidays.
+One of the main outcomes of the study is the confirmation it has provided that holiday tuition has an impact on the academic performance of learners in schools.
+The findings of impacts of holiday tuition at the secondary level agree with those of Githua and Mwangi (2003) in Kenya,Afrassa(2002) in Ethiopia and other parts of Africa(Kogolla,Kisaka,& Waititu,2004) similar findings were also reported in other studies(Koller,Baumert,& Schnabel,2001).These findings however, contradict those of Hanna(2003),Boaler(1997) and Vale,Forgasz,& Horne(2004).It seems that the western world has successfully tackled the problem of completing syllabus in time thus no need to recall learners over the holidays.

-This study also aimed to determine the impact of holiday tuition on students' academic performance.
+This study also aimed to determine the impact of holiday tuition on learners' academic performance.

 One of the findings of the present study relates to the method of teaching normally employed in classrooms at secondary level in Kenya.
-The method was teacher-centered, and student's were passive and on the receiving end.
+The method was teacher-centered, and learner's were passive and on the receiving end.
 This phenomenon reflected the lessons described by nunes and Bryant (Nunes&Bryant,1997),and the descriptions of primary classes in Mauritius(Griffiths,1998,2000,2002).